Considering a career in nursing? Earn your BSN. in just one year!

-The 48-credit program can be completed in three full-time semesters.
-Practice and application of classroom knowledge takes place in clinical nursing courses.
-In addition, the on-campus Clinical Nursing Simulation Center is equipped with audio-visual and computer-assisted instructional materials.
+The 48-credit program can be completed in just one year of study (three consecutive semesters; fall, spring and summer).
+Practice and application of classroom knowledge takes place in the clinical practice component in nursing courses.
+In addition, Wilkes University's Clinical and Simulation Based Learning Center is equipped with patient models and technology to aid in hands-on skills and application.

 - Statement of professional goals